 The biggest change in people’s working day was the increased number of meetings.
 I’m not denying the purpose of the online fact-to-face conversation – sometimes it’s faster to call someone directly and talk about the problem instead of exchanging emails.
 However, I think, that some people overused meetings in the era of homeworking.

 My experience: During the pandemic, I changed my job and moved to the project management area where meetings are very important.
 I thought that the solution for every problem is to organize meetings, talk to the respective group of people, establish some solution/actions and everything will be fine.
 But I realized two things: the first one is that people need time for work – if I and others organize many meetings there will be no time for the actual work.
-Secondly, I attend many meetings that weren’t productive and the discussion around those meetings topics could be done via emails.
+Secondly, I attend many meetings that weren’t productive and the discussion around those meeting topics could be done via email.

 What can you do?
 If you have a feeling that not all meetings are really necessary – in my opinion, you have the right to question them.
 Also, you can block your calendar for the work that you need to complete – with that you will avoid the situation that all day you need to be at the meetings.